Banner

 CO1

-Solve higher order linear differential equations and its applications to model and analyze mass spring systems.
+Solve higher order linear differential equations and its applications to model and analyze mass spring systems

 CO2

-Apply Integral transform techniques such as Laplace transform and Fourier transform to solve differential equations involved in vibration theory, heat transfer and related mechanical engineering applications.
+Apply Integral transform techniques such as Laplace transform and Fourier transform to solve differential equations involved in vibration theory, heat transfer

 CO3